 For many brands, forming a true community among their product is among their top goals.
 This is another great way to promote your brand, as well as reducing the likelihood of customer disloyalty.
 Virtually anything you and your partners can do to get your buyers in one place, talking about your products will be of benefit.
 An idea for these would be, webinars, special virtual events, or face-to-face meet ups.

-Speaking of collaboration, check out FUSE - a digital ecosystem for the manufacturing industry (formed by LogicBay), launching this month!
+Speaking of collaboration, check out FUSE - a digital ecosystem for the manufacturing industry (formed by LogicBay).

 4. Customer satisfaction and suggestion tracking.